intel/trustauthority-client-for-java/TrustAuthority/README.md

 ## Install

-Install the latest version of the module with the following command:
+Install the latest version of the module with the following command from the `TrustAuthority` directory:

 ```sh
 mvn -X -e clean compile install package